How to Get Here

 Orchestras: VFJO

 The Verbier Festival Junior Orchestra (VFJO) is an international orchestral training programme for young musicians aged 15 to 18.
-Nearly 60 students are mentored by three internationally acclaimed conductors, and coached by a roster of established players from around the world.
+Nearly 60 students are mentored by renowned conductors and soloists, and coached by a roster of established musicians from the world’s best orchestras.

 programme dates